The Eurovision Song Contest is back for another year (of course), and we're putting on our glitter and strapping on our heels in anticipation.

 Who will be performing at Eurovision 2025?

-The full list of performers at Eurovision 2025 has not yet been announced, but you can keep up with who has currently been announced on the .
+The full list of performers at Eurovision 2025 has officially been announced.

-When will the Eurovision 2025 Semi-Finals take place and who will participate in them?
+When will the Eurovision 2025 Semi-Finals take place?

 The first Eurovision 2025 Semi-Finals will be on Tuesday 13 May (CEST) / Wednesday 14 May (AEST).